Student Handbook for Master of Science Degree in Biomedical Engineering

 5. The committee may proceed from written evidence or may consult the instructor and/or the student according to its judgment.

-6. The committee shall give one of three decisions: (1) That the grade given will remain; (2) That the instructor will reconsider the grade in light of what the committee discovered, and that the instructor's reconsidered grade will stand; or (3) That the committee recommends a change of grade to the Dean of MU Graduate School.
+6. The committee shall give one of three decisions: (1) That the grade given will remain; (2) That the instructor will reconsider the grade in light of what the committee discovered, and that the instructor's reconsidered grade will stand; or (3) That the committee recommends a change of grade to the Dean of the MU Graduate School.

-7. The decision of the committee should be the final action inside the BME Department and any appeal beyond the BME Department must be made to the Dean of MU Graduate School.
+7. The decision of the committee should be the final action inside the BME Department and any appeal beyond the BME Department must be made to the Dean of the MU Graduate School.

 5. Evaluation of Performance

 The student may be counseled to withdraw.
-The Dean of MU Graduate School may be asked to place the student on probation, register a voluntary withdrawal, or administratively withdraw students so counseled.
+The Dean of the MU Graduate School may be asked to place the student on probation, register a voluntary withdrawal, or administratively withdraw students so counseled.

 6. Academic Dishonesty and Research Misconduct